Mustafa00124/MultiAlgorithmDeepUnfolding/README.md

 ## Results Summary

 MADU2 outperforms all baselines and ablation configurations on CDnet2014.
-It performs especially well in complex categories such as:

-* Dynamic Background
-* Bad Weather
-* Turbulence
-* Shadows

 The structured, interpretable nature of MADU ensures robustness across variations without resorting to black-box designs.